tickymaster/Conoways-game-of-life/README.txt

 ## Overview

 This is a terminal-based implementation of Conway's Game of Life written in C++, built using CMake.
-It displays the evolution of cellular automata on a 2D grid, following the classic rules defined by John Conway.
+It was developed as part of an assignment for Stanford’s CS106X: Programming Abstractions in C++.
+The program simulates the evolution of cells on a 2D grid according to Conway’s classic rules.

 ---